-This area of the Pisgah National Forest, located along the upper reaches of the Ivy River, has long been known by locals as the Coleman Boundary.
+This area of the Pisgah National Forest, wrapped around the upper reaches of the Ivy River, has long been known by locals as the Coleman Boundary.
 Officially, it's called "Big Ivy", and it's located in northern Buncombe County below the Blue Ridge Parkway as it runs across the ridges of the Great Craggy Mountains to the east.

-Peaks in the area top out at over 6000' while the valley floor is around 2500', making for a relief of nearly half a mile.
+Peaks in the area top out at over 6000' while the valley floor is around 2500', making for a difference in elevation of over half a mile.
 The forest growing here is especially rich, having unique geologic origin for its soils.
 A wide variety of differing species of plants and animals exist in this area of rugged terrain which was - along with the Black Mountains just to the northeast - considered along with the Great Smoky Mountains for National Park protection back in the 1930's.